List of 2012 Indian Premier League personnel changes

-This is a list of all personnel changes for the 2012 Indian Premier League.
+This is a list of all personnel changes for the 2012 Indian Premier League(IPL).

 Retirement

 Transfers

 The first transfer window was between 15 December and 20 January 2012 and included the following transfers.

-New additions

-The following players were either retained who played for the team last year as a replacement or a local Indian player who is selected to play for them without going into the auction.

-Players bought out

-The following players were left out by their teams who were actually bought in the auction, or bought from Indian domestic circuit or played for a particular team for 1 season as a replacement player.

 Withdrawn players

 The following players withdrew from the tournament either due to injuries or because of other reasons.

 Replacement signings

 Players were signed as replacement of contracted players who were not available to play due to injuries and national commitments.
 Under IPL rules, the replacements have to be chosen from the pool of players who went unsold in the auction, and cannot be paid more than the players they are replacing, though they can be paid less.

 Auction

 The players auction for the 2012 Indian Premier League (fifth season) was held on 4 February 2012 in Bangalore.
 Each player in the auction pool had a base price under which franchise owners cannot bid.
 Players were allowed to set their base price between $20,000 to $400,000.
 The auction was telecast live on SET Max, the official broadcaster of IPL.

 IPL authority increased the number of players in each squad to 33 from the previous limit of 30 and also increased the salary cap by $2 million.
 Each team can have a maximum of 11 overseas players in their squad and they can spend up to $2 million at auction.

 The players of Kochi Tuskers Kerala were included in the players auction.
 Kochi was terminated by the BCCI in September 2011.